 The Council signed a Safety Valve Funding Agreement with the Department for Education in March 2021.
 The agreement provides that Richmond can claim up to an additional £20 million over five years if it successfully implements the local SEND Futures Plan.
 This plan aims to both improve high needs education services and improve efficiency to make grant funding stretch further.
 The agreement outlines nine conditions which align to activity outlined in the SEND Futures Plan.
 The Council reports progress to the DfE and sufficient progress releases a further instalment of the additional funding.
-Richmond is making good progress and has already received £17million, which is the maximum claimable at this point in the Plan.
-We are now in year four of the Plan and further payments are subject to the Council continuing to make good progress with its SEND Futures Plan, with the Council also required to make some contributions from its own resources.
+Richmond is making good progress and has already received £19million, which is the maximum claimable at this point in the Plan.
+We are now in the final year of the Plan and further payments are subject to the Council continuing to make good progress, with the Council also required to make some contributions from its own resources.
 The SEND Futures Plan works to mitigate potential overspends over the five-year period through both cost avoidance and through the control of average costs.
-If successful, the plan will bring the fund back to an in-year balance by 2025/26 and is therefore of significant importance going forward.
+The ring fenced DSG fund is now in a surplus position for the first time since 2014 which evidences the significant progress made.
+Concerns about the medium term financial viability of the fund still remain.
+There remains a historic annual shortfall of circa £2million per year and once safety valve funding and general fund contributions cease this will start to materialise as year on year deficits again.
+In addition, the grant settlements for high needs education are expected to be about 3% per year.
+This means that the funding gap is likely to widen over time given where school place inflation is; and that the number of children requiring support continues to increase year on year.
+The impact of the newly launched SEND Futures Plan will partially mitigate some of this risk but will not be able to negate the pressure completely over time.
+A meeting with the DfE to discuss the position has been requested.